tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ![stopwords2](Images/stopwords2.PNG)

 Once again, have students take a look at the result.
 We've gotten rid of the words that are uninformative, but what about the numbers and punctuation at the end?
 For most use cases, these characters are also of little use.
-It's possible to get rid of them using the stopword methodology, but this would involve entering every combination of numbers and punctuation that exists in the corpus, and that's unrealistic.
+It's possible to get rid of them using the stopword methodology, but this would involve entering every combination of numbers and punctuation that exists in the corpus, which is unrealistic.

 Instead, we're going to make use of regular expressions.
-Direct students to this resource for learning more about regular expressions and how they're implemented in Python: https://docs.python.org/3/library/re.html.
+Direct students to this resource for learning more about regular expressions, and how they're implemented in Python: https://docs.python.org/3/library/re.html.
 For now, though, go through the following code:

 ```python
 regex = re.compile("[^a-zA-Z ]")